cyclus/cyclus.github.com/source/cep/cep18.rst

 Input
 +++++

-The set of possible supply-demand pairs with associated preferences.
+The set of ResponsePortfolios with associated preferences.

 Output
 ++++++